 It’s not hard to see the appeal of getting a Christmas dinner delivery box.
-Even without contemplating your Christmas catering, when the festivities roll round there are enough things to keep us all well and truly busy - from wrapping gifts and hosting guests (if that’s even allowed in the world of 2020) to wrestling up some decorations in time for the big day.
+Even without contemplating your Christmas catering, when the festivities roll round there are enough things to keep us all well and truly busy - from wrapping gifts and hosting guests to wrestling up some decorations in time for the big day.
 On top of all of this, facing the queues at the supermarket or trying to wrangle one of the hallowed home delivery slots isn’t exactly going to make anyone feel jolly, so the trick - we think - is to get someone else to do the hard work for you.

 After careful consideration, we’ve decided that this year we’re going to be handing over all responsibility for our most important meal to the creators of some of the UK’s best Christmas dinner boxes.
 It’s a no brainier.
 The clever people at companies like Hello Fresh and Gusto have gone to great lengths to carefully craft the perfect Christmas dinners for us all, and who are we to deny their merits?
 If you fancy treating yourself to less time in line and more time in front of the telly, then join us.
 Your typical Christmas dinner delivery kit holds the key to a magical meal that you haven’t had to think about once.
 In most cases you’ll receive all the ingredients and recipe cards for starters, mains and desserts, and if you want to take all the credit and ‘forget’ to mention how everything came to be, then this is a safe space – nobody needs to know a thing.